Workout Excuses Be Gone

 It’s that time of the month.

-Ahh yes – there are a few days of the month when I too, feel like a combination of a sleep-deprived, brainless zombie, the b*tch from what’s-that-movie-called, both Jekyll and Hyde, the Hulk, and a grocery store tantrum-ing toddler all curled up into one beautiful, foggy and messy ball.
+Ahh yes – there are a few days of the month when I too, feel like a cross between a sleep-deprived, brainless zombie, the b*tch from what’s-that-movie-called, both Jekyll and Hyde, the Hulk, and a grocery store tantrum-ing toddler all curled up into one beautiful, foggy and messy ball.
 But we mustn’t let this stop us!
 We must not skip workouts thirty-five to sixty days of the year just because of dreaded visits from Aunt Flow.
-As much as I would sometimes like to drown myself in two boxes (particularly of wine and chocolate) and throw said chocolates at the bad man on the tube, I have obtained an awareness of what actually makes me feel better.
-So instead, I choose to get my butt in my gear and halfway through my workout, I miraculously unveil a deeply buried and mysterious supply of energy (hey, where the hell were you today when I was head-bobbing in that meeting?), better-mood hormones kick into gear and my attitude transforms more quickly than Julia when Richard sent her shopping for a cocktail dress.
-The more difficult thing to do (get up, start, move) is often the best thing to do, and we can only feel better from there.
-Period. (…or no period.)
+As much as I’d like to drown myself in two boxes (particularly of wine and chocolate) and throw said chocolates at the bad man on the tube, I have obtained an awareness of what actually makes me feel better…so, I choose to get my butt in my gear, and halfway through my workout, I miraculously unveil a deeply buried and mysterious supply of energy (hey, where the hell were you today when I was head bobbing in that meeting?), better-mood hormones and my attitude transforms more quickly than Julia when Richard sent her shopping for a cocktail dress.
+You will only feel better from there.
+Period. (or no period)

 I have kids/I’m a single parent.